technobotanist/VisStudioUnityCamera/courses/visstudiocameraunity/tandvemulator/settingup.md

 ### UI

-Please note that any UI that has been created will not show up correctly in the emulator as the method by which the emulator is set up does not allow for the same UI editing as the Visualization Gallery.
-UI will have to be tested in the Visualization Gallery for accuracy.
+Please note that any UI that has been created will not show up correctly in the emulator as the method by which the emulator is set up does not allow for the same UI editing as the Teaching and Visualization Lab.
+UI will have to be tested in the Teaching and Visualization Lab for accuracy.

-For information regarding setting up the UI for the Visualization Gallery, you can follow the instructions found in the 3D Camera course [here](../firstpersoncamera/settingup.md)
+For information regarding setting up the UI for the Teaching and Visualization Lab, you can follow the instructions found in the 3D Camera course [here](../tandvcamera/settingup.md)

 ---

 ## Final Words

-Once you have ensured that the camera and emulator are configured properly, if you are using the given camera controller, then the camera should be all set to be used in your project to view an emulated Visualization Gallery.
-Please note that you will have to delete the emulator and follow the [3D Camera Tutorial](../firstpersoncamera/gettingstarted) to replace the camera system once you wish to put it in the actual Visualization Gallery.
+Once you have ensured that the camera and emulator are configured properly, if you are using the given camera controller, then the camera should be all set to be used in your project to view an emulated Teaching and Visualization Lab.
+Please note that you will have to delete the emulator and follow the [3D Camera Tutorial](../tandvcamera/gettingstarted) to replace the camera system once you wish to put it in the actual Teaching and Visualization Lab.

-In order to schedule time to test your project within the Visualization Gallery, please follow the instructions [here](https://go.ncsu.edu/libraries_hts_request).
+In order to schedule time to test your project within the Teaching and Visualization Lab, please follow the instructions [here](https://go.ncsu.edu/libraries_hts_request).